 On July 1, 2018, the Company entered into an office lease agreement with an officer of the Company for premises located in Toronto, Ontario.
-The premises were previously leased to Smart Parking Solutions Canada Inc. (note 8).
-The two year office lease can be terminated at any time by the Company with sixty days' notice.
-The minimum monthly rent is \$1,200 plus operating costs and taxes.
+The minimum monthly rent was \$1,200 plus operating costs and taxes.
+Effective July 1, 2020, the agreement was renewed on a month-to-month basis at \$500 per month plus taxes.
+The Company subsequently terminated the office lease agreement effective January 31, 2021.